International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers: Twenty-first century controversies

 The union's International President, Jake West, pleaded guilty in 2002 to improper use of pension funds and making a false statement on a union report filed with the United States Department of Labor.
 Joseph Hunt succeeded him.
 A number of lower-level officers and the union's accounting firm likewise pleaded guilty to related embezzlement and disclosure charges.
 Fitch described West's guilty plea as part of a pattern of corruption in the Ironworkers, as he was one of "nine top officials" investigated or indicted for crimes between 1999 and 2002.

 Composition

+International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers headquarters in Washington, D.C.

 According to the union's Department of Labor records since 2005, the union has reported several types of membership classifications, with the majority eligible to vote in the union, and (overall average for the period) 12% ineligible to vote.
 Throughout the period, "journeymen" have been the largest category (period average of 56%), followed by "lifetime honorary" members (period average 16%), followed by "apprentices" and "shopmen" (period average 9% each).